EduardoBitto/atividade-github/README.md

-# atividade-github do grandioso Eron Pereira.
+# _Atividade-github do grandioso Eron Pereira._
-Buscando familiaridade com a plataforma!
+*Buscando familiaridade com a plataforma!*